nestlabs/nlbuild-autotools/README.md

 be inlined into your package or can be specified externally.
-If your package has such dependencies, nlbuild-autotools contains support to facilitate easy standalone tests and a successful 'make distcheck' target (which effectively reqires 'configure' with no arguments to produce a successful build) without incurring the costs of inlining these dependencies into your own package.
+If your package has such dependencies, nlbuild-autotools contains support to facilitate easy standalone tests and a successful 'make distcheck' target (which effectively requires 'configure' with no arguments to produce a successful build) without incurring the costs of inlining these dependencies into your own package.